michaeljsteel/NumBAT/docs/source/tute_elem.rst

    Displacement field :math:`\vec u(\vec r)` of the :math:`m=4` acoustic mode with gain dominated by the photo-elastic effect (red curve in gain spectra).
    Note that the frequency of :math:`\Omega/(2\pi)=13.45` GHz corresponds to the second peak in the gain spectrum.

+A number of plot settings including colormaps and font sizes can be controlled using the ``numbat.toml`` file.
+This is discussed in :ref:`_chap-technical-label`_.

 Miscellaneous comments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^